 A noisy issue…

 It’s important to acknowledge the impact aircraft noise has on the surrounding community and how noise effects people differently.
-While the health threats of noise are unclear, we know noise can cause distraction, sleep disturbance, speech interference and general annoyance for residents.
+While the health impacts of noise are unclear, we know noise can cause distraction, sleep disturbance, speech interference and general annoyance for residents.

 Aircraft coming into land at Heathrow use what is known as the Instrument Landing System or ILS.
 The ILS is a beam that is aligned with the runway centreline to guide aircraft in a straight line approach to the runway for landing.
 Any area beneath the ILS will be overflown by arriving aircraft.
 Additionally any areas to the sides of the ILS can be overflown by aircraft being directed to the ILS.
 Aircraft arriving at Heathrow airport join the ILS from both the north and south.